rigal-m/amginterface/README.md

 import amgio
 ```

-In the section we give an overview of the different methods offered by the
+In this section we give an overview of the different methods offered by the
 amgio module:

 - `su2_to_libmeshb(su2_mesh, libmeshb_mesh[, su2_sol=sol])`